Danger from hurricane

 10.10.2024 05:39

 Hurricane "Milton" has made landfall in the US state of Florida.
 Meteorologists fear that it could become one of the most dangerous storms in the state's history.
-Several people have already lost their lives in tornadoes.
-More than 2.8 million households in Florida were without power on Thursday.
+At least two people lost their lives in a tornado.
+More than three million households in Florida were without power on Thursday.

 According to the National Hurricane Center, the hurricane made landfall at 8.30 p.m. local time (2.30 a.m.
-CET) with winds of up to 193 kilometers per hour and is moving further east.
-Hurricane-force gusts of wind have now reached the east coast of the state.
+CET) with winds of up to 193 kilometers per hour and continued to move east.

 Shortly before "Milton" hit the coast, it had been downgraded from the highest category 5 to initially 4 and later 3.
 It later weakened to category 2.
 The US hurricane center continued to speak of "dangerous" winds with sustained speeds of 165 kilometers per hour.

-Milton now has category 1 strength and will pass over Florida at a maximum speed of around 150 kilometers per hour in the coming hours.
-However, authorities still warned of dangerous storm surges and flash floods, and precipitation of up to 450 liters of rain per square meter is expected.
+"Milton" finally dropped to category 1 strength and passed over Florida at a maximum speed of around 150 kilometers per hour.
+However, authorities still warned of dangerous storm surges and flash floods, and precipitation of up to 450 liters of rain per square meter was expected.
+In the meantime, the eye of the hurricane has passed completely over the east coast.

 At least 27 tornadoes in Florida

-According to the National Weather Service, the storm, including torrential rainfall, has already triggered at least 27 tornadoes in Florida.
+The storm, including torrential rain, has already triggered at least 27 tornadoes in Florida, according to the National Weather Service.
 In total, more than 125 tornado warnings were issued on Wednesday.
 This is the most tornado warnings ever issued in a single day for the state of Florida.

 Damage cannot be assessed until daybreak

 Authorities in Florida were eagerly awaiting daybreak to assess the damage in the towns.
-"We don't know what we're going to see when there's daylight here," Tampa City Council President Guido Maniscalco told CNN early Thursday morning.
+"We don't know what we'll see when there's daylight here," Tampa City Council President Guido Maniscalco told CNN early Thursday morning.
 Hundreds of homes are believed to have been completely destroyed, according to initial reports.

-The power grid collapsed - according to the platform poweroutage.us, more than 2.8 million homes and businesses across Florida were without power early Thursday morning.
+The power grid collapsed - according to the platform poweroutage.us, more than three million homes and businesses across Florida were without power early Thursday morning.

 In St. Petersburg, a construction crane fell from a building in the city center.
 (Bild: APA/Tampa Bay Times)